 You start the day with another new experience, a traditional Japanese-style breakfast – a nutritious, protein-charged mix of grilled fish, miso soup, tofu, rice and pickles!

 Aboard an express train, we head for Matsumoto in Nagano Prefecture, in the heartland of the Japan Alps.
-Surrounded by mountains, Matsumoto’s beginnings go back to the 8th century.
-Later during Japan’s feudal period, it become an important castle town ruled by a powerful local clan .
+During Japan’s feudal period, Matsumoto become an important castle town ruled by a powerful local clan.
 Today the city is popular for its cosmopolitan atmosphere, galleries, and stunning alpine setting.

-The afternoon Matsumoto is free for you to wander around this very pleasant city .
-You can walk around the well-preserved old merchant district with the guide, or visit Matsumoto Art Gallery where many of famous contemporary artist, Yayoi Kusama's work are d isplayed.
+The rest of the afternoon is free for you to wander around this very pleasant city.
+You can walk around the well-preserved old merchant district with the guide, or visit Matsumoto Art Gallery where many of famous contemporary artist, Yayoi Kusama's work are displayed.

 Day 7: Matsumoto and Takayama